Will the Bucks cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Bucks Betting Records & Stats

-- Milwaukee's 32 games this season have gone over this contest's total of 259.5 points six times.
+- Milwaukee and its opponents have scored more than 258.5 points in seven of 33 games this season.

-- Milwaukee has an average total of 243.9 in its contests this year, 15.6 fewer points than this game's over/under.
+- The average total in Milwaukee's games this season is 243.6, 14.9 points fewer than this matchup's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!